-The Corporate and suite editions of Enterprise Architect have the capability of using JavaScript to evaluate guards, effects and other aspects of behavior within the Simulation context.
-This provides for a fully automated, intelligent execution of your State or Activity model, with fine control over breakpoints, execution speed and simulation variables.
+The Corporate, Unified and Ultimate editions of Enterprise Architect provide the capability of using JavaScript to evaluate guards, effects and other aspects of behavior within the Simulation context.
+This provides for a fully automated, intelligent execution of your State or Activity model, with fine control over breakpoints, execution speed and Simulation variables.

-JavaScript can be written that uses any variables.
-To enable you to display the variable values to the user interface, two objects are defined that have their members shown in the Local Variables window.
-These are sim and this; for example:
+You can write JavaScript that uses any variables.
+To enable you to display the values of such variables through the user interface, two built-in objects are defined - sim and this - whose members can be displayed in the Local Variables window (also called the Locals window).
+Examples of the variables that can be displayed are: